 Lake Lawtonka is a huge man-made lake formed by a dam that can be visited at the lake’s southern end.
-The lake has over twenty miles of shoreline and offers plenty of recreation opportunities such as boating and other water sports.
+The lake has over twenty miles of shoreline and offers plenty of recreation opportunities such as boating, fishing, and other water sports.

 It is a perfect place for swimming with a public beach available for day use which you can find on the lake’s eastern shore.
 This beach is also a good spot to picnic and enjoy views of the Wichita Mountains to the west.